Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 XOTH (USA)

 Based on “Exogalactic”, this outfit indulge in pretty affective retro prog-thrash/death which is already full of twists and turns on the opening waltzer “Reptilian Bloodsport”, the sprightly gallops unleashed on it at some stage setting the dramatic melodicisms on “Manuscripts of Madness” and the dynamic virtuosities on the more death-prone “Sporecraft Zero”.
-“The Parasitic Orchestra” is a nice pounding mid-pacer with several stylish quirks, and “v” raises up the ante with a wide gamut of time and tempo-changes.
+“The Parasitic Orchestra” is a nice pounding mid-pacer with several stylish quirks, and “Saga of the Blade” raises up the ante with a wide gamut of time and tempo-changes.
 The fervent intricacies of “Reflective Nemesis” are also more than welcome, as are the Darkane-sque explosions of technicality on the effervescent “Reflective Nemesis”, the closing “Map to the Stars, Monument to the Ancients” another handsome collection of riffy fireworks and blazing dexterous lead pyrotechnics, the steady but not very striking subdued death metal vocals still a fair element added to this really delectable offering.

 Hostile Terraforming EP, 2014